webmastersmith/notes/Databases/SQL/SQL_Normalization.md

 one-to-many //most common

 - one-to-many (1:n) //once customer can have many phone numbers.
-- almost always have a foreign key that is a column on the \'many\' table.
+- almost always have a foreign key that is a column on the 'many' table.

 one-to-one //not often used